Drones to the rescue: flying HIV meds to remote ugandan islands

 Summary

-This study tests whether delivering HIV medication by drone to people living in remote fishing communities on Uganda's islands can help more people achieve an undetectable viral load compared to standard delivery methods.
-About 1,086 adults and teens on antiretroviral therapy will take part, with blood tests and questionnaires every six months for two years.
-The goal is to see if drones improve medication access and viral suppression in hard-to-reach areas.
+This study tests whether using medical drones to deliver HIV medications to people living in remote fishing communities on the islands of Kalangala District, Uganda, can help more people achieve an undetectable viral load compared to standard delivery methods.
+About 1,086 adults and teens (15 years and older) with HIV who are already on treatment will take part.
+Participants will have blood tests and questionnaires every 6 months for 2 years, and the drone group will get their monthly medication delivered to a nearby landing site instead of traveling to a clinic.

 Disclaimer Read more